tjhart/broccoli-tree-traverser/README.md

 broccoli-tree-traverser
 ====================

-Manages src tree navigation, letting you deal with each file.
+A broccoli plugin helper that manages src tree navigation, letting you deal with each file.

 The traverser takes a path, or another tree, and a [Visitor](#visitor).